 Low pressure reduces the flow of the liquid, which affects the backwashing rate.

 You must ensure that both the temperature and pressure are at an optimum rate for effectively handling the backwash rate.

 · The Size of your Backwash Filter

-A large backwash filter ha a lower backwashing rate when you compare to a small backwash filter.
+A large backwash filter has a lower backwashing rate when compared to a small backwash filter.

 The capacity of the backwash filter affects the backwashing rate if all the other factors are constant.

 There are different types of filtration media, which affect the backwashing rate.

 The pleated backwash filter has a low filtration rate due to the number of pleats available.

 A carbon backwash filter or gravel backwash filter has a high filtration rate due to its size and nature.

 · Type of Fluid and Contaminants